 Certificate of Attendance Letters

 Certificate of Attendance Letters serve as proof of the student’s immigration status at UMass.
-The letter can be used for visa application(s) for countries other than the United States, MA driver's license application, deferral of military services in the student’s home country, and other such requests that require proof of your status.
+The letter can be used for visa application(s) for countries other than the United States, deferral of military services in the student’s home country, and other such requests that require proof of your immigration status.

 - Once you have submitted your E form you will receive an email of your successful submission.